Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 The chef has created the food for you, according to how he thinks best.
 You often have to ask for salt and pepper in more luxurious restaurants.

 Tap water is perfectly safe to drink.
 It never ceases to amaze us how often we get that question.
+French tap water has been potable for ages.

 Coffee in France